Why does my OpenSearch Service cluster have more nodes than I originally provisioned?

 Resolution

-Amazon OpenSearch Service uses blue/green deployments to make most cluster configuration changes.
-During this process, OpenSearch Service provisions a new cluster with the specified number of nodes, copying the entire dataset over from the existing cluster.
-When the data migration is complete, OpenSearch Service terminates the existing cluster, and the number of nodes returns to normal.
+OpenSearch Service uses blue/green deployments to make most cluster configuration changes.
+During this process, OpenSearch Service provisions a new cluster with the specified number of nodes and copies the entire dataset over from the existing cluster.
+When the data migration is complete, OpenSearch Service deletes the existing cluster, and the number of nodes returns to normal.

-In most cases, the following changes don't trigger a blue/green deployment:
+The following changes don't launch a blue/green deployment:

-• If your domain has dedicated master nodes, changing the data node or UltraWarm node count
+• For a domain with dedicated master nodes: when you change the data node or UltraWarm node count

-For more information about configuration changes and blue/green deployment, see Making configuration changes in OpenSearch Service.
+For more information about configuration changes and blue/green deployment, see Making configuration changes in Amazon OpenSearch Service.

 Related information